nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_03_05-MARS_OPPORTUNITY.md

 ----
 ### DATE: March 05, 2004
 ----
-The Circle of Life by Elton John in honor of the Lion King panorama.
+The Circle of Life by Elton John

 ##### Comment:
-* No mission comment
+*  in honor of the Lion King panorama